-The Royal Commission of Inquiry into Abuse in Care found that many of the 362 children who went through the Lake Alice Unit between 1972 and 1978 did not have any form of mental illness, yet were subjected to unmodified electroconvulsive therapy (ECT) or paraldehyde injections.
+The Abuse in Care Royal Commission of Inquiry found that many of the 362 children who went through the Lake Alice Unit between 1972 and 1978 did not have any form of mental illness yet were subjected to unmodified electroconvulsive therapy (ECT) or paraldehyde injections.

-On 18 December 2024, the Government confirmed(external link) how it will provide redress to survivors who were tortured at the Lake Alice Psychiatric Hospital Child and Adolescent Unit (the Lake Alice Unit).
+From 18 December 2024 to 31 December 2025, the Government is providing redress to survivors who were tortured at the Lake Alice Psychiatric Hospital Child and Adolescent Unit (the Lake Alice Unit).

 Redress includes: